yonekawa/SwiftFlux/README.md

 - Insert github "yonekawa/SwiftFlux" to your Cartfile.
 - Run carthage update.
-- Link your app with SwiftFlux.framework, Result.framework, Box.framework in Carthage/Build
+- Link your app with SwiftFlux.framework, Result.framework, in Carthage/Build

 ## Usage